arnonmoscona/monastery-docs/docs/node.md

 ## Node ID

-The node ID represents the runtime identity of the local node in the cluster.
+The node ID represents the run-time identity of the local node in the cluster.

 * The ID must be unique cluster-wide.
 This is enforced by the implementation.
 * The ID may be `null` until the node is in a `JOINED` state